How Does a Portfolio Line of Credit Work?

 Portfolio lines of credit are a quick and easy solution for business owners who are having trouble getting approved for a traditional loan.
 Your investment assets secure the loan without requiring you to sell them.
 This option avoids costly taxes and missing out on market growth.

 As a small business, you have several choices for funding your business.
-These include a traditional business line of credit, a home equity line of credit or a portfolio line of credit.
+These include a traditional business line of credit, an equipment line of credit, a home equity line of credit or a portfolio line of credit.
 Each type of loan has distinct pros and cons that you should consider before picking one over another.